Sustainability

 First investments in carbon removal projects with Klimate

 When it’s time to retire our bike fleets, the adventure is far from over.
 These bikes still have plenty of miles left in them, so we pass them along to happy new owners.
-In the U.S., we sell them through Trek’s Red Barn Refresh program—an awesome initiative that lets riders trade in old bikes for store credit and keeps quality bikes rolling with minimal need for new materials.
+In the U.S., we often sell them through our Shop or Trek’s Red Barn Refresh program—an awesome initiative that lets riders trade in old bikes for store credit and keeps quality bikes rolling with minimal need for new materials.
+Consider this trade-in program the next time you need a new ride!
+And to shop directly for used Trek Travel bikes visit our online store here.

 When your tires have rolled their last mile, don’t toss them—recycle them for free at any Trek retail store in the US.
-Thanks to our partnership with Liberty Tire Recycling, old tires and tubes get a second life as safe, eco-friendly products.
-On our US trips, Trek Travel guides collect used tires and tubes along the way and recycle them through this program—keeping waste out of landfills and helping the planet, one ride at a time.
+Thanks to our partnership with Liberty Tire Recycling, old tires get a second life as safe, eco-friendly products.
+On our US trips, Trek Travel guides collect used tires along the way and recycle them through this program—keeping waste out of landfills and helping the planet, one ride at a time.
+Read more

 We proudly support the Trek Foundation—a public trail development and land protection initiative.
 It’s one of the many ways Trek and Trek Travel work together to make the world better by getting more people on bikes and protecting the wild places we love to ride.
 Because epic adventures deserve epic trails—for today and tomorrow.